Tintoretto

 Jacopo Robusti (Note: According to historian Stefania Mason, the discovery and publication in 2004 of a "fanciful account" in a letter of 1678 to a Spanish art collector from his agent in Venice is responsible for a misconception that Jacopo's surname was Comin.
-Robusti is the name that appears in his tax declarations and other official documents.) (late September or early October 1518 – 31 May 1594), best known as Tintoretto (/ˌtɪntəˈrɛtoʊ/ TIN-tə-RET-oh; /it/, /vec/), was an Italian Renaissance painter of the Venetian school.
-His contemporaries both admired and criticized the speed with which he painted and the unprecedented boldness of his brushwork.
+Robusti is the name that appears in his tax declarations and other official documents.) (late September or early October 1518 – 31 May 1594), best known as Tintoretto (/ˌtɪntəˈrɛtoʊ/ TIN-tə-RET-oh; /it/; /vec/), was an Italian Renaissance painter of the Venetian school.
+His contemporaries both admired and criticised the speed with which he painted and the unprecedented boldness of his brushwork.
 For his phenomenal energy in painting he was termed il Furioso (the Furious).
 His work is characterised by muscular figures, dramatic gestures and bold use of perspective, in the Mannerist style.

 Life

 The years of apprenticeship

 Tintoretto was born in Venice in 1518.
 His father, Battista, was a dyer – tintore in Italian and tintor in Venetian; hence the son got the nickname of Tintoretto, "little dyer", or "dyer's boy".
 Tintoretto is known to have had at least one sibling, a brother named Domenico, although an unreliable 17th-century account says his siblings numbered 22.
 The family was believed to have originated from Brescia, in Lombardy, then part of the Republic of Venice.
 Older studies gave the Tuscan town of Lucca as the origin of the family.

 Little is known of Tintoretto's childhood or training.
 According to his early biographers Carlo Ridolfi (1642) and Marco Boschini (1660), his only formal apprenticeship was in the studio of Titian, who angrily dismissed him after only a few days—either out of jealousy of so promising a student (in Ridolfi's account) or because of a personality clash (in Boschini's version).
 From this time forward the relationship between the two artists remained rancorous, despite Tintoretto's continued admiration for Titian.
 For his part, Titian actively disparaged Tintoretto, as did his adherents.

 Tintoretto sought no further teaching but studied on his own account with laborious zeal.
 According to Ridolfi, he gained some experience by working alongside artisans who decorated furniture with paintings of mythological scenes, and studied anatomy by drawing live models and dissecting cadavers.
 He lived poorly, collecting casts, bas-reliefs, and prints, and practising with their aid.
 At some time, possibly in the 1540s, Tintoretto acquired models of Michelangelo's Dawn, Day, Dusk and Night, which he and his workshop studied in numerous drawings made from all angles on blue paper.
 Now and afterward he very frequently worked by night as well as by day.
 His noble conception of art and his high personal ambition were both evidenced in the inscription which he placed over his studio Il disegno di Michelangelo ed il colorito di Tiziano ("Michelangelo's drawing and Titian's colour").